 - Hours: from 10 a.m. to 10 p.m.

-3. Experience the magic of a musical in the Roman theater
+4. Experience the magic of a musical at the Roman theater

 One of the best plans to avoid freezing in Rome is to take cover in its wonderful theaters.
-At this time, moreover, the best shows are premiered and, contrary to what you might think, musicals are not only in New York or London.
+At this time of the year, moreover, the best shows are premiering and, contrary to what you might think, musicals are not only in New York or London.

-If you are traveling to Rome with children, a plan that will delight them is to visit Santa Claus with his elves, fairies and reindeer at the Lunghezza Castle, about 20 kilometers from the Eternal City.
+If you are traveling to Rome with children, a plan they will love is to visit Santa Claus with his elves, fairies and reindeer at the Lunghezza Castle, about 20 kilometers from the Eternal City.
 With his good-natured face, traditional beard and red suit, Santa Claus will welcome you to his magical kingdom, an ancient royal castle, now surrounded by Christmas trees, sleighs and magical characters.

 - Where: Via della Tenuta del Cavaliere, 230 - Lunghezza

 - Until when: every Saturday, Sunday and national holidays until January 6, 2022.

 Children will be able to see Santa Claus sitting on his throne, hand him their letter, ride a sleigh, participate in games and meet the tireless Elves working to fulfill their wishes.
 You will also find the cave of the witch Befana, the "Witch Queen" and a character from Italian culture who brings gifts to those who spend the night of January 5 in Rome.

 6. Attend the traditional Christmas concert in your finery